mrighetti-scpr/AssetHost/README.markdown

 Brightcove assets can be imported using the interface at /a/brightcove/

+# Setup

+TODO: Setup generators for migrations

+See `spec/internal/db/schema.rb` for the tables you'll need to setup:

+* asset_host_core_outputs
+*

 # Image Storage

 AssetHost intends to support any image storage supported by